umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

     * Generating the UDA files may take a while, depending on the extend of your project
     * You will see a `deploy-complete` marker once the export is done
     * Run `echo > deploy` again in order to double-check that the UDA files have been generated correctly
-    * When you see `deploy-complete` marker, it means everything is working as expected
+    * When you see a `deploy-complete` marker, it means everything is working as expected
 * You should now see that your `/data/revision` folder has been populated with UDA files corresponding to your projects metadata

 ![Run echo > deploy-export](images/deploy-export.gif)